 common problems

-Tips and Advice for Parents of Young People Under the Age of 5 with an Autism Diagnosis
+Tips and Advice for Parents of Autistic Children Under the Age of 5

-LD CAMHS accept referrals for young people with a moderate to severe learning disability with behaviours that may be distressing or challenging and/or clear mental health needs.
-At times the level of learning disability is not known.
-Generally speaking, they would be functioning at a level significantly lower than their chronological age (at least half their chronological age).
-At times levels of anxiety can significantly impair their functioning.
-They may also be on the Autism Spectrum.
+LD CAMHS accept referrals for young people with a moderate to severe learning disability who use behaviours that may be distressing or challenging, and/or clear mental health needs.
+At times, the level of learning disability is not known.
+In general, they would be functioning at a level significantly lower than their chronological age (at least half their chronological age).
+At times, levels of anxiety can significantly impair their functioning.
+They may also be autistic.

-Behaviours that are challenging or behaviours of concern are common in young children on the Autism Spectrum.
-We tend to see improvements as they get into more routine and environments are adapted to support their needs, for example, in school and nursery and as they start to learn some essential skills (e.g. waiting, taking turns) and develop other ways to communicate their needs.
-This can take time, patience, consistency and practise.
+Behaviours that are challenging are common in young children who are autistic.
+We tend to see improvements as they get into more of a routine, and environments are adapted to support their needs, for example, in school and nursery.
+We can also see improvements as children start to learn some essential skills (e.g. waiting, taking turns) and develop other ways to communicate their needs.
+This can take time, patience, consistency, and practice.

 Create a calm and predictable environment where the child knows what to expect.
 Be clear with boundaries but ‘pick your battles’ with which boundaries are needed.
 Aim for a consistent approach from all in the household.